-Daniel Bier is the website editor for the Foundation for Economic Education, contributing editor to the Freeman magazine, and executive editor of The Skeptical Libertarian blog.
+Daniel Bier is contributing editor of the Foundation for Economic Education and executive editor of The Skeptical Libertarian blog.

 His work has appeared in Newsweek, the Freeman, the Volokh Conspiracy, the Commentator, Kyiv Post, and elsewhere.
 His work on guns, crime, and policing has been cited in the Washington Post and the Tampa Bay Times's Politifact.